Killing spinors and hypersurfaces: Killing spinors and hypersurfaces

 Recall that the Clifford algebra is graded over $\Z_2$ (see e.g. \cite{LawsonJr.1989SpinGeometry}); accordingly we have a splitting $\CCl Z=\CCl^0 Z\oplus\CCl^1 Z$.
-The bundle map \eqref{eqn:cliffordtoclifford} is an isomorphism onto $\iota^*\CCl^0 Z$; indeed, it restricts to an algebra isomorphism on each fibre, realizing Clifford multiplication on $M$ as
+The bundle map \eqref{eqn:cliffordtoclifford} is an isomorphism onto $\iota^*\CCl^0 Z$; indeed, it restricts to an algebra isomorphism on each fibre, which denoting by $\odot$ the multiplication by a vector in $\CCl M$ and by $\cdot$ multiplication in $\CCl Z$ satisfies

 Recalling that $n$ denotes the dimension of $M$, we obtain the identifications